 Unfortunately, there isn't a ton of research on the interaction with ADHD medications.
-I found at least one source that said CBD may worsen the decreased appetite that's common when taking stimulants.
-There also appears to be a small risk of decreasing the effectiveness of your ADHD medication when taking cannabidiol.
+I did find at least one source that said CBD may worsen the decreased appetite that's common when taking stimulants.
+There also appears to be a small risk of decreased efficacy of ADHD medication when taking cannabidiol.

 Below is everything we could find on common ADHD meds (both stimulant and nonstimulant) and their potential for CBD interaction.
-This list isn't comprehensive.
-We're always learning new information about this topic, so make sure you're up to date with current protocols.
+This list isn't exhaustive!

 For more information about ADHD medication, check out this article that breaks down the drug classes and brand varieties.

 To paraphrase The Simpsons’ Reverend Lovejoy, “Short answer yes, with an if; long answer no, with a but.”